 To recursively instantiate M allowing the generation of flat equation system we have the following steps (not including checks):

-Instantiate M: which partially instantiates B, b, C, D, E.
+Instantiate M: which partially instantiates B, b, C, D, and E.

 First find the class B in M (the partially instantiated elements have correct name allowing lookup)

 instantiate the partially instantiated M.B with the modifier redeclare model A=D(p=1)

 partially instantiate M.b.a (no modifier), and M.b.A (with modifier =D(p=1))